Owl's Head in Knox County, Maine — The American Northeast (New England)

 Lighthouses illuminate our hearts and imaginations by creating a sense of place and inspiring dreams of tomorrow.

 Location.
 44° 5.496′ N, 69° 2.674′ W. Marker is in Owl's Head, Maine, in Knox County.
 Marker can be reached from Lighthouse Road 0.4 miles north of Dodge Point Lane, on the right when traveling north.
+Marker is near the Keeper's House, at the end of Lighthouse Road, in Owl's Head Light State Park.
 Touch for map.
-Marker is near the Keeper's House, at the end of Lighthouse Road, in Owl's Head Light State Park.
 Marker is at or near this postal address: Lighthouse Road, Owls Head ME 04854, United States of America.
+Touch for directions.

 Also see . . .